Solo Camping Checklist: Conquer the Wild with Confidence

 Odoland Portable LED Camping Lantern with Ceiling Fan

-Two in One recommended: Odoland Portable LED Camping Lantern with Ceiling Fan
+Two in One recommended from Amazon: Odoland Portable LED Camping Lantern with Ceiling Fan

 But whatever your preference, remember to pack extra batteries.
 After all, ghost stories are less spooky when you can see everyone’s face.